-Beneath images, Getty Images includes: the photo title, the photographer's name and title, the Getty editorial number, the collection, and the photograph's date and location followed by a short description.
+Beneath images, Getty Images includes: the photo title, the photographer's name and title, the Getty editorial number, the collection of which the image is part, and the photograph's date and location followed by a short description.
 Restrictions on commercial use are outlined.
 A locked banner at the bottom of each page contains the copyright symbol and a statement that all content is owned by Getty Images.
 To the right of most photographs is an option between standard and commercial editorial rights (with descriptions via mouseover) and a choice of small, medium or large (with corresponding pixel, inch, and dpi ratios).